yochaigal/cairn/wip/2e/setting-seeds.md

 The most important aspect of a realm are its _people_: their character, ambitions, and the resources that tie them to this land.
 Roll on the [Culture](#culture) and [Resources](#resources) tables, then answer the following:
 - How do the people that live here perceive themselves, and how others perceive them?
-- How does the Realm's dominant terrain effect the people that live here?
-- What would draw people here?
-What would keep them here?

 Note the results in your notebook.